cheesecat123/QuizMasterMini/README.md

 # QuizMasterMini

 This code is a smaller version of [QuizMaster](https://github.com/hermonochy/QuizMaster) for devices with less storage.
+No external requirements are needed.

 ## How to Use